Battle of Brovary: Battle

-On 12 March, Russian strike destroyed a food warehouse in Kvitneve village near Brovary (one of the largest food storage facilities in Europe).
+On 12 March, a Russian strike destroyed a food warehouse in Kvitneve village near Brovary; at the time, it was one of the largest food storage facilities in Europe.
 50,000 tons of food were destroyed.
-This could be an attempt to cut access to food for Kyiv.
+This could have been an attempt to cut access to food for Kyiv.
 Russia claimed it had disabled the Ukrainian military's main centre for radio intelligence in Brovary with a high-precision strike.
-On the same day, the mayor of Brovary, Ihor Sapozhko said fighting were taking place nearly 25 kilometers from the city and claimed the Russians had suffered heavy casualties, and was quoted "We are ready for them."
+On the same day, the mayor of Brovary, Ihor Sapozhko said fighting was taking place nearly 25 kilometers from the city, claimed the Russians had suffered heavy casualties, and was quoted as saying: "We are ready for them."

 Aftermath

 On 29 March, Russia shelled the Brovary area.
 A warehouse was set ablaze and nearby villages sustained heavy damage.